 Higher intensity / amplitude of the ultrasound waves can shift their use from diagnostic to therapeutic applications.
 Some therapeutic applications use short intense blasts of ultrasound directed at the region(s) of interest.
 In terms of dosage, diagnostic ultrasound applications use intensities of around 0.1 W/cm2, whereas therapeutic ultrasound applications use 1000 W/cm2.
 An intermediate dosage of ultrasound can be used to provide deep heating to soft tissue within the body.
 This may be done to increase blood circulation, improve the extensibility of the tissue, or to reduce pain (see Figure 3).
 The low intensities typically used for diagnostic ultrasound applications do not cause tissue damage.
 However, local heating effects from medium- to high-power ultrasound applications can cause cell damage.

 Therapeutic ultrasound applications include the breaking up of calculi (stones) of the salivary glands and blood clots.
-The ultrasound range 25 to 50 kHz is used for a variety of industrial cleaning purposes, and is also used for the professional removal of dental plaque.
+The ultrasound range 25 to 50 kHz is used for a variety of industrial cleaning purposes, and is also used for the professional removal of dental plaque and particularly calculus.
 Some endodontic procedures (root canal treatment) with the need to access hard-to-reach spaces benefit from the miniaturisation of the instrumentation: an ultrasonic tip is much smaller than a mechanical handpiece (Figure 4).

 Sound arises from some object undergoing an oscillation, which propagates as a wave of pressure through a substance.
 Take an audio speaker as an example.
 Audio speakers contain a diaphragm which vibrates and transfers energy to the surrounding air, which causes the molecules in air to oscillate.
 The sound is encoded in these vibrations and is transmitted through multiple and frequent collisions between the particles in air.
 Figure 5 illustrates schematically particles in air undergoing compression and rarefaction (reduction in density of the air).